List: Top 10 Movies of 2017 (JD Duran)

 10) I, Tonya

-Craig Gillespie’s ambitions direction and self-awareness made I, Tonya a refreshing and hysterical look at Tonya Harding’s life and what drove the events of her downfall.
+Craig Gillespie’s ambitious direction and self-awareness made I, Tonya a refreshing and hysterical look at Tonya Harding’s life and what drove the events of her downfall.
 The meta commentary that is front and center makes these characters more attainable and more nuanced given their contradictory narratives.
 What makes the film so captivating to me though is how Gillespie never loses sight of the humanity that is underneath the lunacy.
 The film never shies away from Tonya’s faults, but it also adds perspective and sympathy to her when you see how she was abused by everyone around her.
 She had to constantly fight for herself, with the people close to her and also the political biases against her in the skating world.
 As a result, Tonya becomes course, rigid and sometimes oblivious to what’s happening around her, qualities she turned around and used as strengths.
 It’s easy to look at the story of Tonya Harding and make a superficial judemnt on it, especially given how the media portrayed her as a villain, but I, Tonya argues that it’s not as black and white as you thought.
 It offers context that gives Tonya a point of view that was missing in her story previously, which is is amplified in Margot Robbie’s breathtaking performance.
 If you ask me, this is by far one of the best biopic’s we’ve seen in recent years.
 Click here to listen to our full review.

 9) The Shape of Water